-This thesis presents results from a series of field tests of cantilevered traffic signal structures under truck-induced gust loading conducted by the University of Texas at Austin.
+This report presents results from a series of field tests of cantilevered traffic signal structures under truck-induced gust loading conducted by The University of Texas at Austin.
 It is part of the TxDOT-sponsored research Project No. 0-4586, "Revision of AASHTO Fatigue Design Loadings for Signs, Luminaires, and Traffic Signal Structures, for Use in Texas."
-TxDOT Project No. 0-4586 is a joint effort between the University of Texas at Austin and Texas Tech University to re-evaluate the AASHTO design equations for galloping loads and truck-induced gust loads based on a series of controlled tests and field tests.
+TxDOT Project No. 0-4586 is a joint effort between The University of Texas at Austin and Texas Tech University to re-evaluate the AASHTO design equations for galloping loads and truck-induced gust loads based on a series of controlled tests and field tests.
 The University of Texas at Austin was responsible for the field testing associated with the project while Texas Tech conducted the controlled tests at their Reese Technology Center site.
-Details related to the field testing of galloping loads can be found in the Master's thesis titled "Field Tests and Analytical Studies of the Dynamic Behavior and the Onset of Galloping in Traffic Signal Structures" (Florea, 2005).
+Details related to the field testing of galloping loads can be found in TxDOT Report #0-4586-1, "Field Tests and Analytical Studies of the Dynamic Behavior and the Onset of Galloping in Traffic Signal Structures."